Suzuki Alto: International

-The Suzuki Alto available in international market is known in India as the Maruti Suzuki A-Star (short for "Alto-Star"), but is also known as the Suzuki Celerio in some other countries.
+The Suzuki Alto available in international markets is known in India as the Maruti Suzuki A-Star (short for "Alto-Star"), but is also known as the Suzuki Celerio in some other countries.
 It was launched in December 2008 by Suzuki's Indian subsidiary Maruti Suzuki.

 It is actually a different car from the Japanese market one although they share the same name.
 The car is manufactured exclusively in Haryana, India and is exported worldwide.
 It is available in some European markets with a somewhat different front end as the Nissan Pixo.
 The car was rolled out to the Indian customers in December 2008 and exports began in April 2009.

-With a totally new body and engine, Maruti hopes to bring freshness to the Indian car market, of which it already holds a major share.
+With a new body and engine, Maruti hopes to bring freshness to the Indian car market, of which it already holds a major share.
 The 998 cc K10B inline-three engine was developed especially for the new car, and is also used for the Nissan Pixo.
-The A-Star has a fresh new dashboard, with an available unique protruding tachometer besides the usual meter cowl (only in the ZXi trim).
+The A-Star has a new dashboard, with an available unique protruding tachometer besides the meter cowl (only in the ZXi trim).

 In February 2014, Maruti Suzuki unveiled an all-new Celerio, which replaces the A-Star and Zen Estilo.

 The European market version of the Maruti Suzuki A-Star was unveiled at the 2008 Paris Motor Show.
 It was developed to be a global car and will be made at Maruti Suzuki's plant in Manesar, Haryana, India.
 It is stylistically based on the Suzuki A-Star Concept.
 The Alto was conceived as a response to high petrol prices and global warming.
 It was released as an eco-friendly car priced from £6,795 OTR.